RealGorandos/ELTE_Stadium_Web_Application/README.md

 Website: http://webprogramming.inf.elte.hu/students/g9og7n/ELTE_STD/index.php

 # Explanation
 This is a full-stack web page that was made for learning purposes.
-It focuses on the backend and datamanagement of the web page.
+It focuses on the backend and data management of the web page.
 ".json" file used for storing data.

 # Usage: